ArturKlemens/once-more-fray/README.md

 		- done: all
 	- camera controller: static
 		- done: camera, static
-	- one level (A) with: one type of static platforms, one trap, one "power-up" that triggers the "cutscenes"
+	- one level (A) with: one type of static platforms, one trap, one "power-up" that triggers the "cutscenes", collectibles
 		- done:
 	- one hospital level (B0) with family NPCs
 		- done: